-Name:

-Organization:
+Nam e:

+Orga nization:

 Email: Phone Number:

-Please indicat detailed descr n the RAC you are applying for (refer to Attachment A for
+se indicate which specific seat with iled descriptions). nin the RAC you are applying for (refer to Attachment A for

-1st Choice:
+1st C Choice:

 Caucus Seat

-2nd Choice:
+2nd (Choice:

 Caucus Seat

-Please indicate e if you meet the eligibility c riteria:
+Pleas se indicate if you meet the eligibility r criteria:

-□ Represe ents an agency, non-profit orga anization, tribe, or academia.
+☐ Represents an agency, non-profit or ganization, tribe, or academia.

-Describe your knowledge and experience related to water management, including participation in the IRWM Program or other water resource policy, planning, outreach, or implementation efforts:
+Willington of other water resource ee policy, planning, outreach, or implementation efforts:

-Describe how your experience and knowledge allows you to:

-- 1. Have the ability and desire to objectively articulate the perspective of your RAC seat and caucus at a level beyond that within your individual organization. - 2.
-Provide recommendations with the best interests of the entire San Diego IRWM region in mind.

-Describe how your position within your organization allows you to:
+1. 2.
+Desc at a level beyond that within your Provide recommendations with the stribe how your position within your ectively articulate the perspective of your RAC seat and caucus individual organization. e best interests of the entire San Diego IRWM region in mind. organization allows you to:

-- 1. Act as a point of contact within your individual organization for collection and dissemination of information related to the IRWM Program. - 2.
-Disseminate information about the IRWM Program to your contacts, as appropriate.
+2. information related to the IRWM our individual organization for collection and dissemination of Program. e IRWM Program to your contacts, as appropriate.